Where to Eat in La Latina Madrid: Best Tapas Bars & Restaurants

 Juana La Loca

-Named for the mad queen who ruled over Spain in the 16th century, locals and travelers alike go mad for the tapas at this cozy spot.
-Ask any savvy madrileño where to find Madrid’s best tortilla española (Spanish omelet), and nine times out of 10 the answer will be Juana La Loca.
-This spot should always be on your list for where to eat in La Latina.
+Named for the mad queen who ruled over Spain in the 16th century, locals and travelers alike go mad for the tapas at Juana La Loca.
+Ask any savvy madrileño where to find Madrid’s best tortilla española (Spanish omelet), and nine times out of ten the answer will be this cozy spot.
+It should always be on your list for where to eat in La Latina!

 The staff is friendly and knowledgeable, so be sure to ask for a recommendation from their excellent wine list.
 Whether you’re coming in for dinner or stopping by for a quick bite, every item on the menu is guaranteed to delight your palette.